 IntelliJ IDEA enables usage of the following testing frameworks:

 shouldagem.
-So doing, the Shoulda tests are added on to the Test::Unit framework.
+In doing so, the Shoulda tests are added on to the Test::Unit framework.

 For each of the supported testing frameworks, IntelliJ IDEA provides:

-- Ability to run tests from within the IDE, and view test results in the test runner UI.
-The test results are shown on the Test Runner tab of the Run tool window.
+Ability to run tests from within the IDE, and view test results on the test runner tab tab of the Run tool window..

-Refer to the section Performing Tests for the detailed description of the common testing procedures.
+Refer to the section Perform tests for the detailed description of the common testing procedures.

 For framework-specific usage guidelines, refer to:

 Test PHP applications (PHPUnit)